Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference

-He showed that the optimal rate required for computing any function in a lossless fashion is given by the the conditional $G$-entropy, where $G$ is the characteristic graph of the two sources.
-As one would expect, this is more efficient than first sending the source to the receiver at a rate equal to its conditional entropy given the side information, and then computing the function.
+Furthermore, the optimal rate required for computing any function in a lossless fashion is given by the conditional $G$-entropy, where $G$ is the characteristic graph of the two sources.
+This is more efficient than first sending the source to the receiver at a rate equal to its conditional entropy given the side information, and then computing the function.

-In the case of \gls{feel}, the goal is to compute the average rather than an arbitrary function, and this is quite convenient in the case of wireless multiple access as the wireless channel already adds the transmitted signals thanks to its superposition property.
-As discussed in Section~\ref{RTInference}, averaging is a nomographic function, amenable for AirComp.
-Therefore, in the context of \gls{feel}, wireless interference that we typically try to mitigate in multiple access systems, can be used in our favour \cite{Amiri:TSP:20} to improve both the speed and the final accuracy of learning tasks under a bandwidth constraint.
+In the case of \gls{feel}, the goal is to compute the average rather than an arbitrary function.
+This is a good match for the wireless multiple access, as the wireless channel superposes the transmitted signals.
+Averaging is a nomographic function amenable for AirComp.
+Therefore, in the context of \gls{feel}, wireless interference can be used favorably~\cite{Amiri:TSP:20}, rather than being mitigated, leading to improvement of both the speed and the final accuracy of learning tasks under a bandwidth constraint.